aws-samples/hyperledger-on-kubernetes/README.md

 # Hyperledger Fabric on Kubernetes

+Supports Hyperledger Fabric v1.4.

-This repo helps you to build a Hyperledger Fabric network on Kubernetes - either AWS EKS or standard Kubernetes installed on AWS using Kops or some other tool.
+This repo helps you to build a Hyperledger Fabric network on Kubernetes - either Amazon EKS or standard Kubernetes installed on
+AWS using Kops or some other tool.

 The repo consists of different parts.
 You should navigate to the part that contains the task you want to implement and